Collaborative-AI/tutorial/Paper Reading/README.md

 - **Discuss with Peers**: Share insights or questions with colleagues to deepen understanding.
 - **Explore References**: Follow the cited works to expand your knowledge on the topic.
 - **Apply to Your Work**: Use the insights gained to inform your research, experiments, or writing.
-- **Write a Review**: If the paper is particularly relevant, consider writing a review or critique.
+- **Organize into Literature Summary**: Consider organizing the paper into a literature summary with other works in the field.